 Tricky Math Riddles and Brain Games

-100 eggs (one penny each). - In an alien land far away, half of 10 is 6.
-If the same proportion holds true, then what is 1/6th of 30 in this alien land?
+12.)
+In an alien land far away, half of 10 is 6.
+If the same proportion holds, then what is 1/6th of 30 in this alien land?

 $15.50.

-All of them of course! - What 4 days of the week start with the letter T?
+15.)
+What four days of the week start with the letter T?

-A glove. - What occurs once in every minute, twice in every moment, and yet never in a thousand years?
+19.)
+What occurs once every minute, twice in every moment, and yet never in a thousand years?

 The letter M.